In the Rehobilitation, Reintegration & Recovery space

 Positron emission tomography (PET) is a diagnostic imaging technique used in Alzheimer’s disease to measure brain activity and detect abnormal protein deposits, such as beta-amyloid plaques and tau tangles.

-By visualizing these biomarkers, PET scans help confirm Alzheimer’s diagnosis, differentiate it from other forms of dementia, and monitor disease progression.
+By visualising these biomarkers, PET scans help confirm Alzheimer’s diagnosis, differentiate it from other forms of dementia, and monitor disease progression.

 Various specialists treat Alzheimer’s disease, including neurologists, geriatricians, psychiatrists, and neuropsychologists, depending on your needs and condition.
 This helps create a comprehensive Alzheimer’s Disease treatment plan that can help you manage several aspects of your life comfortably.

-Psychiatrists play a crucial role in diagnosing Alzheimer’s disease by evaluating cognitive decline, behavioral changes, and mood disturbances.
+Psychiatrists play a crucial role in diagnosing Alzheimer’s disease by evaluating cognitive decline, behavioural changes, and mood disturbances.
 They conduct comprehensive assessments, including psychiatric interviews, cognitive testing, and mood evaluations.

-Clinical psychologists contribute to Alzheimer’s diagnosis by assessing cognitive function, mood, and behavior through standardized tests and clinical interviews.
+Clinical psychologists contribute to Alzheimer’s diagnosis by assessing cognitive function, mood, and behaviour through standardised tests and clinical interviews.
 They evaluate memory, attention, language, and executive function to identify patterns indicative of Alzheimer’s disease.

 They also help create rehabilitation programs and guide patients through ways to manage their condition so that they can continue with their daily activities.